When you bite into a piece of steak, you expect it to be soft and tender. You’ve imagined those meaty juices and that glorious flavor.

 A big influence on a steak’s chewiness will be its amount of connective tissue (ligaments, tendons, and membranes).
 The more connective tissue between the muscles, the tougher, chewier, and stringier your steak will be.

 Another aspect will be how dense the muscle fibers are.
 If a piece of meat is from a more active animal, it will have more muscle fiber and be tougher.
-That’s why meat from the leg, shoulders and upper back of an animal is best marinated and slow-cooked so that it becomes tender.
+That’s why meat from the legs, shoulders, and upper back of an animal is best marinated and slow-cooked so that it becomes tender.

 3 – The Steak Is Too Lean

-Whichever cut of steak you choose, one common factor will be how much fat the steak has – this will influence whether your steak will turn out tough or not.
+How much fat a steak has will influence whether it will turn out tough or not.

 Other meat-loving nations, like South Africa, prefer the fat to be on the outside of the steak, leaving it leaner.